M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 - Inheritance

 ### <span style="color: aqua">What is polymorphism?</span>
 The ability for an object to also be present in many forms.
 Sub classes could inherit attributes and methods from a superclass (i.e. Animal).
 Polymorphism uses the methods to perform different tasks.
 For instance, a cat class and a dog class both inherit the animal sound from the Animal superclass.
 However, the cat 'meows' whereas the dog 'barks'.
+Polymorphism is the ability of programming languages to present the same interface for differing underlying data types.
+A polymorphic type is a type whose operations can also be applied to values of some other type.

 ### <span style="color: aqua">What is abstraction?</span>
 Abstraction is a process of hiding the implementation details and showing only functionality to the user.
 Abstraction lets you focus on what the object does instead of how it does it.
+Abstraction is the process of separating ideas from specific instances and thus, develop classes in terms of their own functionality, instead of their implementation details.
+Java supports the creation and existence of abstract classes that expose interfaces, without including the actual implementation of all methods.
+The abstraction technique aims to separate the implementation details of a class from its behavior.

 ### <span style="color: aqua">What is inheritance?</span>
 Important in the context of DRY (don’t repeat yourself).
 Inheritance is a mechanism in which one object acquires all the properties and behavior of another object of another class.
 Gained by implementing interfaces or extending classes.
 A class cannot inherit more than one class.
 A class cannot call private methods except indirectly and a superclass can not inherit from a subclass.
+Inheritance provides an object with the ability to acquire the fields and methods of another class, called base class.
+Inheritance provides reusability of code and can be used to add additional features to an existing class, without modifying it.

 ### <span style="color: aqua">What is encapsulation?</span>
 The bundling of data and the methods that interact with or operate on that data into a single unit in the form of a class.
 Think of it as like a black box, it doesn’t matter how the internals work, just how you can interact with it.
 Private fields or methods are an example of protecting the inner workings of a class.
+Encapsulation provides objects with the ability to hide their internal characteristics and behavior.
+Each object provides a number of methods, which can be accessed by other objects and change its internal data.
+In Java, there are three access modifiers: public, private and protected.
+Each modifier imposes different access rights to other classes, either in the same or in external packages.
+Some of the advantages of using encapsulation are listed below:

+    The internal state of every object is protected by hiding its attributes.
+    It increases usability and maintenance of code, because the behavior of an object can be independently changed or extended.
+    It improves modularity by preventing objects to interact with each other, in an undesired way.

 ### <span style="color: aqua">What is Garbage Collection?</span>
 Removing unwanted objects to free up memory if they are no longer referenced.
 Garbage collection is done automatically in Java whenever there is no longer a reference pointed at a specific object.
 You need not to remove the unwanted objects explicitly.
 Garbage collector thread does this for you.
 C/C++ require you to deallocate memory yourself.